eCPD - NSW Land Administration Webinar: Projects and experiences from indigenous to international a

 This event is worth one SSSI CPD Point.
 Note, only the individual registered for the event is entitled to receive the associated CPD points.

-Attendees who watch the event live can claim one (1) Survey Practice Point.
-For those who watch the recording, you must complete the questionnaire and receive an 80% pass mark to claim the point.
-Contact Katie below for a copy of the questionnaire.
+For those who watch the recording, you must complete the questionnaire and receive an 80% pass mark to claim the point (or claim 0.5 pts for just watching).
+Go to our webinar questionnaire drive to get a copy.